At a glance

 Children and young people

-In 2017, just over half (52.0%) of Queensland high school students had consumed any alcohol in the past 12 months and about a third (32.3%) had consumed any alcohol in the past four weeks.
+In 2022–2023, half (49.9%) of Queensland high school students had consumed alcohol in the past 12 months, a quarter (25.5%) had consumed any alcohol in the past four weeks and 13.4% had consumed alcohol in the past week.

-Figure 2: Alcohol consumption of Queensland school students in the past year, 2017
+Figure 2: Alcohol consumption of Queensland high school students in the past 12 months, 2022-2023

 Trends